UpcaseM/data_engineering_projects/project_4_data_lake/README.md

 3. build an [etl](spark_app/etl.py) pipline to process the data.
  * Load credentials
  * Read data from data lake(s3)
- * process the data using Pyspark
+ * Process the data using Pyspark
  * Load it back to date lake

    All five tables are written to parquet files.
 Songplays table files are partitioned by year and month.
 Time table files are partitioned by year and month.
 Songs table files are partitioned by year and artist.